 How this digital ecosystem will ultimately take shape depends on the collective minds of the innovative, talented teams automakers are recruiting and building.
 The story of this era is just beginning, and we look forward to discussing the next chapter with you.

-This article was written by Aditya Pathak, VP and Automotive Lead in Cognizant’s Manufacturing, Logistics, Energy and Utilities practice.
+This article was written by Aditya Pathak, VP and Head of Cognizant’s Automotive, Transportation and Logistics practice.